tpoisot/ms_spegen_cooc/ms.md

-with the exception that herbivory and pollination networks tended to occupy the "low connectance" end of the gradient; they behave in the same way as do parasitism networks, reinforcing the idea that structural constraints such as that introduced by connectance may be driving emergent network properties.
+with the exception that herbivory and pollination networks tended to occupy the "low connectance" end of the gradient; they behave in the same way as do parasitism networks, reinforcing the idea that structural constraints such as that introduced by connectance may be driving emergent network properties [@will11a;@pois14a].

 \clearpage